awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **Steps to take**

 Sign in to the management account of your organization, and sign in as root user\.
-Your IAM user must have AWS Control Tower administrator permissions and be part of the **AWSControlTowerAdmins** group\.
+Your IAM user or user in IAM Identity Center must have AWS Control Tower administrator permissions and be part of the **AWSControlTowerAdmins** group\.
 Then try the update again\.

 ## New Account Provisioning Failed<a name="account-provisioning-failed"></a>